For current info please visit detroitmi.gov

 Information on Water & Sewer Upgrades: North Rosedale Park

-Improvements being made in each neighborhood include:
+Improvements made in each neighborhood included:

 “This is one more way we are investing in our neighborhoods and our residents,” said Mayor Duggan.
 “Not only are we spending more money on infrastructure improvements, our Civil Rights, Inclusion & Opportunity department will be monitoring these projects to ensure the contractors are hiring at least 51% Detroit residents and contributing to our workforce training fund if they are unable to meet that requirement.”